 Ability, vision, and leadership skills to advance both CHHS’ current strategic plan (https://www.wcu.edu/WebFiles/WordDocs/strategicplan.pdf) and WCU’s recently revised 2020 Strategic Plan (https://www.wcu.edu/discover/about/wcu-2020-plan/);

 Effective interpersonal skills including the ability to listen and understand the needs of faculty, staff, students, and community stakeholders as well as highly proficient oral and written communications skills.

 Well-developed skills of team management, coalition building, and operation in interdisciplinary environments;

 Special Instructions to Applicants:

 Hard copy applications will not be considered.
-Please submit application materials, including a letter of interest detailing qualifications and experiences related to core responsibilities, resume or curriculum vitae, and a list (include complete contact information) of four references.
-Review of applications will begin immediately and continue until the position is filled.For questions or additional information, please contact the search committee chair, George H. Brown, at firstname.lastname@example.org or 828-227-7028.
+Please submit application materials, including a letter of interest detailing qualifications and experiences related to core responsibilities, resume or curriculum vitae, and a list of four references to include their complete contact information.

 As the westernmost institution in the University of North Carolina system, WCU provides comprehensive educational opportunities to residents in the state’s western region and attracts students from around the globe to explore the region’s vast natural diversity.
 Founded in 1889 as a teaching college, Western Carolina now provides an education to more than 10,000 students in undergraduate and graduate programs.